NASA picks SpaceX and Starship to send Artemis astronauts to the moon

-The next humans to visit the surface of the moon will catch a ride there courtesy of not only NASA, but also Elon Musk and SpaceX.
+The next humans to visit the surface of the moon will catch a ride courtesy of not only NASA, but Elon Musk and SpaceX.

 The space agency announced Friday that it's selected the high-profile rocket and satellite builder to provide the human landing system for its Artemis program, which aims to send the first astronauts to the moon since the end of the Apollo program, including the first woman to step on the lunar surface, later this decade.